Sean Gleeson (American football): Princeton

 Gleeson joined Bob Surace's (brother of FDU head coach Brian Surace) coaching staff at Princeton prior to the 2013 football season.
 He served as the running backs coach from 2013 through 2016.
 When Princeton offensive coordinator James Perry left to become the head coach at Bryant, Gleeson was promoted to offensive coordinator.
 In addition to this promotion, Gleeson shifted from coaching the running backs, to coaching the quarterbacks.

 The following was taken from Gleeson's Biography page on the Princeton Athletics website:

 “In his first year as the quarterbacks coach, Gleeson oversaw a historic season for Chad Kanoff, who would go on to win the Bushnell Cup as the Ivy League Offensive Player of the Year.
 Kanoff broke the Princeton and Ivy League records for single-season passing yards with 3,474, and he also broke the Ivy League single-season completion percentage of 73.2, breaking the mark held by former Dallas Cowboys head coach and former Princeton Bushnell Cup winner Jason Garrett.

 In 2018, he coordinated an offense that set an Ivy League record with 470 points.
 Princeton ranked second in the FCS in scoring and third in total offense, and it scored at least 40 points in eight of 10 games.
 For the first time in Ivy League history, Princeton had both finalists for the Offensive Player of the Year award, and quarterback John Lovett became only the fifth multiple-time Bushnell Cup winner in Ivy history.

 As a coordinator, 18 members of the 2017 and 2018 Princeton offenses earned All-Ivy League honors, including first-team honors for Kanoff, WR Jesper Horsted (twice), and OL Mitchell Sweigart.
 Horsted ended his career with several single-season and career receiving records, while Sweigart became Princeton's first lineman to earn multiple first-team All-Ivy honors since 2000-01.”

 Oklahoma State

 On January 27, 2019, Gleeson was announced as Mike Gundy's new offensive coordinator at Oklahoma State.

 Rutgers

 After one year at Oklahoma State University, Greg Schiano recruited Sean back to his home state of New Jersey.
 Gleeson accepted the same position that he had previously held at Oklahoma State University with Rutgers.
 The signed contract made Gleeson the highest paid assistant coach in Rutgers University history.
 On October 9, 2022, Sean was fired.

+Northwestern

+Gleeson joined Northwestern Wildcats football in 2023 as a Senior Offensive Analyst.

+Missouri

+Gleeson joined Missouri Tigers football in 2023 as an Analyst.